Flora - Autumn

 Botanical Family: Myrtaceae

-Grows: Usually a medium tree up to 30m H.
+Grows: This eucalypt usually grows as a medium tree up to 30m high.

-Bark: Rough at the base peeling in long strips to leave a cream/white surface.
+Bark: The bark is rough at the base while the upper bark peels in long strips to leave a cream/white surface.

-Foliage: Juvenile – short stalk, elliptical to ovate, green, to 19cm long; adultovate to lanceolata, green, often undulate to 17cm long.
+Foliage: The juvenile leaves are short stalked, elliptical to ovate, green and up to 19cm long.
+The adult leaves are ovate to lanceolata, green, often undulate and up to 17cm long.

-How and where it grows: Widespread lowlands species in swampy areas and open woodlands, sea level to 700m.
-Also SA, Vic, NSW.
+How and where it grows: Widespread lowlands species in swampy areas and open woodlands from sea level to 700m in the easter half of the state and the Bass Strait islands.
+It is also indigenous in SA, Vic and NSW.

-Where to See: Throughout Tasmania, north west and northern coastal, central, Fingal Valley, east coast, Forestier Peninsula, Derwent Valley, Hobart and surrounds, D’Entrecasteaux Channel, south east coastal, Bruny Island and occasionally up the west coast,, especially wetter areas, and many city parks and gardens.
+Where to See: Throughout eastern Tasmania, north east and northern coastal, central, Fingal Valley, east coast; Forestier Peninsula, Derwent Valley, Hobart and surrounds; D’Entrecasteaux Channel, south east coastal; Bruny, Maria, Clarke, Flinders, Deal and King Islands; and somne city parks and gardens.

 Other notes: Distinguished by short length of rough bark and undulate leaves.
 Hardy to poor drainage and moderate frost.